What are index funds, why invest in them and how to choose one?

 Retail investors also need to evaluate the performance regularly of their active funds vs peers and the benchmark and then switch funds once they feel their current fund is not giving “good returns”.
 This is an attempt at predicting the future, which does not end well.
 Also, this return chasing leads to losses due to taxes which is a permanent loss of capital.

 Suppose by luck, the investor has invested in an active fund X that will outperform the index for the next 20 years say.
 In that case, there will be multiple cases in the intervening period where there will be underperformance vs the index.
-At this point, the investor will not have conviction staying invested, seeing that other funds and the index are all doing better.
+At this point, the investor will not have the conviction for staying invested, seeing that other funds and the index are all doing better.
 So even if the fund itself outperforms, the investor would have exited a long time back.

 If they have chosen an index suitable for their goal and asset allocation, index fund investors have a lot less to monitor and a lesser number of decisions to be taken.
-In general, the more actions that need to be taken, the more decisions to be made, the more the risk of second-guessing and making mistakes that can cause lower returns.
+In general, the more actions that need to be taken, the more decisions to be made, and the more the risk of second-guessing and making mistakes that can cause lower returns.

 However, this post is not meant to convince anyone that index funds are “better” than active funds.
 Instead, it focuses more on selecting an index fund and ongoing review of one.
 Interested investors wishing to know more about how index funds are currently performing vs active funds in India can check out the freely available S&P SPIVA reports.